JAForbes/z4/readme.md

 Services are defined as synchronous or generator functions.
 Generator functions allow you to pause the side effect while async services run, or while the state tree propagates.
 This pausing solves a common problem in reactive state solutions: infinite loops when writing back to tree in response to a subscription.

 Any writes you perform for the duration of a service do not actually get applied to the state tree until the generator exits.
 This is very similar to database transactions.

-> 💡 If you want the view to see writes before they are committed you can use `.$optimistic` on any query.

 ```js
 z.service([z.state.a.b.c], function * effect(z){